The What and the Why of Silver Roof Coating

 To get a clearer look at what silver coating is actually is, perhaps you should know what a silver coating bucket is made of.
 A bucket of silver coating you got from the store is usually made of aluminum flakes mixed with an asphalt-based solvent.

-As you might have noticed, aluminum is silver, and when it is solved within something, the solvent will take the color silver.
-The naming convention comes from the color, not the metal, so if you think you are getting fancy after applying silver coating on top of your roof, you will be disappointed because your silver coating is nothing but a glorified asphalt.
+As you might have noticed, aluminum is silver; when it is solved within something, the solvent will take the color silver.
+The naming convention comes from the color, not the metal.
+If you think you are getting fancy after applying silver coating on top of your roof, you will be disappointed because your silver coating is a glorified asphalt.

-Some folks think that there is no difference between silver coating and other coatings, such as mineral or ceramic coating, and those folks are right.
-Both of them share the same purpose of preventing ultraviolet rays from getting under your house.
+Some people think there is no difference between silver coating and other coatings, such as mineral or ceramic coating, and they are right.
+Both have the same purpose of preventing ultraviolet rays from getting under your house.

 Now that you understand a tad about silver coating, you might want to know what makes it a preferable option instead of other coatings